Qon/combinassembly/README.md

 - Editor and assembler improvements:
     - [v] ~~Web editor should remember code on reload~~
     - Improved error handling and reporting.
-    - 2D layout (multiple columns) so that you can actually find a space where large programs fits.
+    - 2D layout (multiple columns) so that you can actually find a space where a large program fits.
     - [v] ~~Fix cli to accept stdin and file parameter~~
 - New language features
     - Memory mapped IO language support